modir/laminas-book/docs/doctrine.md

     For each database connection it contains parameters like driver class name, host, user name, password and database name.

+!!! note
-> By default, there is only one connection named `orm_default`, and you may add more database connections if required.
+    By default, there is only one connection named `orm_default`, and you may add more database connections if required.

   * the `configuration` key contains ORM settings like caching configuration and locations of auto-generated entity proxy classes for each available connection.